jamesabustan/my-recipe-app/server/README.md

 ### Learning points
 * Setting up express and connecting to Postgres Database
 * Validation and error handling - using trim() to prevent user entering whitespaces on both sides
 * Using Handlebars
+* Passing form data down to server and inserting it to database
 * Frequent commits and working on branches
-* Document as I go along
+* Document after every feature is completed